 Cannon Street Memorial Baptists Church provides opportunities for disadvantaged people in some of Birmingham’s most deprived areas to engage in a wide range of social, physical, recreational and educational activities to improve their health wellbeing, self-esteem, education and confidence.

-A £5,000 grant is supporting the group’s Dads and Lads project, with the aim of providing positive male role models for 25 disadvantaged boys and young men aged 12 to 18 who do not have a father figure or a positive male role model in their life.
+A £5,000 grant supported the group’s Dads and Lads project, providing positive male role models for 25 disadvantaged boys and young men aged 12 to 18 who did not have a father figure or a positive male role model in their life.

-The group will use the funding deliver regular activities where the youngsters are teamed up with a mature and responsible volunteer, who then acts as their father figure or surrogate ‘Dad’.
-Activities supported by our funding includes camping weekends to include team and confidence boosting workshops, mentoring sessions and weekly sports, arts and music workshops.
+The group used the funding to deliver regular activities where the youngsters were teamed up with a mature and responsible volunteer, who then acted as their father figure or surrogate ‘Dad’.
+Activities supported by our funding included camping weekends and weekly sports, arts and music workshops.

 Castle Vale Neighbourhood Partnership Board, Birmingham